farmanAbbasi/angularGetAndGrid/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.

-This is to showcase how to use GRID templating.
-Also using hhtp client module to GET the data from server using 3 ways:
+This is to showcase how to use GRID templating and second Also using hhtp client module to GET the data from server using 3 ways:
 1) Subscribe
 2) Async Await Promise